TechNaturally/tnApp/README.md

   * implements any support functions needed by the module (ie. functions not-exposed as API routes)

 ### Client Modules
-Client modules provide the user interface to the REST API.
+Client modules provide a user interface to the REST API.

 ## Technologies
 #### Current